Aref-Akminasi/progress-metrics/README.md

 # Progress metrics

-This is a self-taught and self-built project.
+This is a self-designed and self-built project.
 I was inspired by the idea of switching the content of a page depending on the current stage of a timeline or a progress bar.
 The component I built can be used to demonstrate the stages of a project or as a timeline for an event.

 ## Table of contents